 - In a large bowl stir together chopped chicken, sweet pepper, cucumber, and green onion tops.
 In a small bowl or screw-top jar combine lemon juice, oil, garlic, salt, and black pepper.
 Whisk until well combined or cover jar and shake well.
 Add lemon juice mixture to chicken mixture; stir until well combined.
 If desired, cover and chill up to 3 days.

 - Just before serving, gently stir avocado into chicken mixture.
 Wash bibb lettuce heads.
 Carefully remove individual lettuce leaves.
 Save any torn leaves and the very smallest leaves for another use.
 You will need to use 12 to 16 leaves total.
 Divide leaves among four serving plates (divide the large and small leaves evenly among plates).
 Spoon chicken salad evenly onto lettuce leaves.
 Gently wrap lettuce around chicken salad to eat.

 - * It takes about 2 large skinless, boneless chicken breast halves, cooked, to get 3 cups chopped.
 I poach my chicken breast halves in simmering water in a covered skillet until they are no longer pink (165°F).
 This simple cooking method keeps them juicy and tender and is perfect for recipes like chicken salad.

 - ** If you can’t find an English cucumber, you can use a regular cucumber.
 Cut the cucumber lengthwise in half.
 Using a small spoon, scrape out the seeds before chopping it for the salad.
 This will prevent it from watering out as much.

-- For an extra boost of flavor (not that it needs any, in my opinion!), sprinkle each wrap with a little crumbled feta cheese, or stir ½ cup chopped fresh basil or 1/3 cup chopped fresh mint into the chicken salad with the avocado.
+- For an extra boost of flavor, stir ½ cup chopped fresh basil or 1/3 cup chopped fresh mint into the chicken salad with the avocado.

 - 5 cups chicken mixture (4 large servings)